 Approved for immediate readmission?

-With the status of Strict Probation, your Spring 2023 semester GPA will need to be at least 2.000 to avoid being academically suspended at the end of that semester.
+With the status of Strict Probation, your Summer/Fall 2023 term GPA will need to be at least 2.000 to avoid being academically suspended at the end of that semester.

 How to clear probation

 If your appeal for readmission is not approved, let the break away from your studies be your chance to reset, prepare yourself for academic access, and apply for readmission in a year.